Student-centric advice and objective recommendations

 3. Learn from new cultures

 Different cultures around the world have entirely different ways of seeing the world and going about their daily lives.
-As you meet people from new places, you’ll find yourself investigating things that you’ve never questioned before, and learning more about the world and your place in it.
-Seeing different lifestyles may encourage you to adjust your own, and allows you to pick and choose aspects of cultures around the world to create a better life for yourself.
+As you meet people from new places, you’ll find yourself investigating things that you’ve never questioned before.
+You will learn more about the world and your place in it.
+Seeing different lifestyles may encourage you to adjust your own lifestyle.
+Perhaps you will pick and choose aspects of cultures around the world and create a better life for yourself.

 You’ll also be able to better contextualize your own upbringing and see how your worldview fits into the scheme of people around the world.
 This helps you figure out who you are and the ideologies and cultures you’ve come from.